-- 35. In geographical respects, the bar of acquired distinctiveness is also high.
+- 29. In geographical respects, the bar of acquired distinctiveness is also high.
 Under the BCIP, the Benelux is an indivisible territory.
 This means that a sign can only be a valid trademark if it is valid throughout the Benelux.
-Acquired distinctiveness will therefore have to be demonstrated throughout the Benelux, or in any case there where the trademark was ab initio devoid of distinctive character.
-In case of colour marks (or non-word marks in general), it may be assumed that the assessment of distinctiveness will be the same for the entire Benelux public.
-Acquired distinctiveness must therefore be proven throughout the territory of the Benelux. - 36.
-To prove acquired distinctiveness, all evidence may be submitted, in particular, concerning the market share held by the mark, how intensive, geographically widespread and long-standing the use of the mark has been, the amount invested by the undertaking in promoting the mark, the proportion of the relevant class of persons who, because of the mark, identify the goods or services as originating from a particular undertaking, and statements from chambers of commerce and industry or other trade and professional associations, as well as opinion polls. - 37.
+Acquired distinctiveness will therefore have to be demonstrated throughout the Benelux, or in any case there where the trademark was ab initio devoid of distinctive character10.
+In case of colour marks (or non-word marks in general11), it may be assumed that the assessment of distinctiveness will be the same for the entire Benelux public.
+Acquired distinctiveness must therefore be proven throughout the territory of the Benelux. - 30.
+To prove acquired distinctiveness, all evidence may be submitted, in particular, concerning the market share held by the mark, how intensive, geographically widespread and long-standing the use of the mark has been, the amount invested by the undertaking in promoting the mark, the proportion of the relevant class of persons who, because of the mark, identify the goods or services as originating from a particular undertaking, and statements from chambers of commerce and industry or other trade and professional associations, as well as opinion polls12. - 31.
 The defendant provided a comprehensive overview of its commercial activities and the use made of the contested trademark and submitted a large quantity of supporting evidence.
 The defendant is obviously one of the largest telecom providers in the world, and has used the colour magenta in a consequent way for decades, either himself or through economically related entities, in many different manners: as part of its logo, in shops, websites, packaging, sim-cards, commercials, sponsoring activities, events, news items, etc...
 In the Netherlands, the defendant has been active under the name T-Mobile as one of (only) three telecom providers with their own physical network.
 From a market survey submitted by the defendant, it follows that around 60% of the respondents in the Netherlands, when shown the colour magenta and asked what comes to mind in relation to telecom services or products, reply that they think of the defendant.
 In Belgium and Luxembourg, the defendant seems not to be active as a telecom provider, at least not in the consumer market.
-The defendant claims to have been active in Belgium under the name T-Systems, but those activities appear to be more business-to-business and not aimed at the general public, to which the goods and services are (also) directed, and are in any case considerably less intensive than in the Netherlands.
-As the defendant correctly points out (supra, point 17), this does not necessarily preclude acquired distinctiveness, since the public can also become known with a trademark in other ways than by its actual presence on the market or by actually buying or using a product or service.
-However, it does
+The defendant claims to have been active in Belgium under the name T-Systems, but those activities appear to be more business-to-business and not aimed at the general public, to which the services are (also) directed, and are in any case considerably less intensive than in the Netherlands.
+As the defendant correctly points out (supra, point 15), this does not necessarily preclude acquired distinctiveness, since the public can also become known with a trademark in other ways than by its actual presence on the market or by actually buying or using a product or service.
+However, it does make acquired distinctiveness less likely.
+While the defendant has certainly shown that the Benelux public outside the Netherlands has also been or may have been confronted with the sign in a variety of ways, the

-&lt;sup>14 CJEU 7 September 2006, C-108/05, ECLI:EU:C:2006:530 (EUROPOLIS); BenCJ (second chamber) 16 June 2020, C-2019/6 (Pet's Budget); BenCJ (second chamber) 16 June 2020, C-2019/5 (Sports direct).
+10 CJEU 7 September 2006, C-108/05, ECLI:EU:C:2006:530 (EUROPOLIS); BenCJ (second chamber) 16 June 2020, C-2019/6 (Pet's Budget); BenCJ (second chamber) 16 June 2020, C-2019/5 (Sports direct).
 The same logic applies for an EUTM, where distinctiveness must be proven throughout the EU (CJEU 25 July 2018, C-84/17 P, C-85/17 P and C-95/17 P, ECLI:EU:C:2018:596 (SHAPE OF A 4-FINGER CHOCOLATE BAR)).